Funding Opportunities for Aspiring and Current Law Students

 Law Student Convention Scholarships: This scholarship is open to AAJ Law Student Members to attend the AAJ Annual Convention.
 The application deadline was May 30, 2025.
 Learn more here.

 The American Bar Association’s Legal Opportunity Scholarship provides up to $15,000 over three years to 20-25 students entering law school who are committed to improving diversity in the legal profession.
-The application window for the 2026 ABA Legal Scholarship Fund will open in the winter of 2026 for first-year students entering law school in the fall 2026.
+The application window for the 2026 ABA Legal Scholarship Fund opened February 2026.
+Applications are due April 15, 2026.
 Learn more here.

 The IP Law Foundation’s Sidney B. Williams, Jr. Scholarship Program supports future patent lawyers with up to $30,000 in law school tuition grants plus mentorship, coaching, and career-readiness resources.
 Eligible applicants plan to attend an ABA-accredited U.S. law school and have a STEM/technical background sufficient for USPTO patent bar eligibility, with a demonstrated interest in advancing diversity in the profession.
 Applicants are reviewed on a rolling basis; early admission typically by December 15, tuition-grant priority by January 31, and general consideration by March 31 of the year you intent to start law school.